y3rbiadit0/gpu-comm-benchmark/oneccl-unisa.md

 CCL_MPI_LIBRARY_PATH=/path/to/bundled/libmpi.so
 ```

-The oneCCL vector-add jobs use `mpirun` rather than direct `srun` so the launcher also comes from the bundled MPI stack when available.
+The oneCCL jobs use `mpirun` rather than direct `srun` so the launcher also comes from the bundled MPI stack when available.

 ## Multi-Node Intel MPI Startup